-At the end of their investigation, the headteacher will provide a formal written response within ten school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the headteacher will provide a formal written response within ten school days of the date of receipt of the complaint.

-If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response within seven working days.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Liverpool Diocesan Schools Trust will take to resolve the complaint.
+Where appropriate, it will include details of actions that will be taken to resolve the complaint.

-The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
+The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.

-If the complaint is about the headteacher, the CEO will complete all the actions at Stage 1.
-Complaints should be addressed to the CEO at the registered address of the Trust.
+If the complaint is about the headteacher or a member of the Local Governing Body, the Chair of Governors will complete all the actions at Stage 2.
+These complaints should be made to the Clerk, via the school office.
+Please mark them as Private and Confidential.

-Complaints about the CEO or member(s) of the Board of Directors of Directors/Local Governing board must be made to the Chair of Directors, via the Clerk to the Board of Directors at the registered address of the Trust.
+Complaints about the CEO, Chair of the Local Governing Body or member(s) of the Board of Directors must be made to the Chair of Directors, via the Clerk, at the registered address of the Trust.
+Please mark them as Private and Confidential.